psu-libraries/pdf_accessibility_api/README.md

 ## Purpose

 The PDF Accessibility API is a Rails application for interfacing with the [PDF_Accessibility](https://github.com/psu-libraries/PDF_Accessibility) application, which provides accessibility remediation for PDFs.
-The `pdf_accessibility_api` has two major components: the API and the GUI.
+The PDF Accessibility API has two major components: the API and the GUI.

 ## API